bryanem32/hyperv_vm_creator/README.md

 - Hyper-V Host (Main PC) needs to be Windows 10/11 **Pro Edition**
 - VMs can be Windows 10/11 Home or Pro Edition
 - GPU Partitioning require driver support for WDDM 2.5 (**NVIDIA GTX 10-Series or newer, AMD RX Vega or newer**)
-- **IMPORTANT:** If using an AMD-based CPU, it is recommended to disable the integrated graphics adapter in the BIOS.
-GPU Partitioning might utilize the AMD Integrated GPU instead of the discreet GPU
+- **IMPORTANT:** Virtual Machine GPU Updater now can use Integrated Graphics instead of the Discreet GPU
 - **IMPORTANT:** Enable "Full Windows Updates" if using Windows 11 25H2 ISO, otherwise Hyper-V Console will freeze after GPU-P update
 # 1. Hyper-V VM Creator
 Right-click the program and select **Run As Administrator**.